Kerne Logo

-On March 22, 2026, an attacker minted approximately 80 million USR against $100,000 of USDC, then extracted approximately 25 million dollars of ETH from Resolv Labs over the next 17 minutes.
-USR's price collapsed from $1 to roughly $0.025.
+On March 22, 2026, an attacker minted approximately 80 million USR against about $100,000 of USDC, then extracted approximately 25 million dollars of ETH before the team could pause the contracts.
+USR's price depegged from $1 to a low of roughly $0.025 (about 2.5 cents) on Curve before partial recovery.
 Both Halborn and QuillAudits published detailed post-mortems within the week.

 This was not a smart-contract bug in the traditional sense.
 The Solidity compiled cleanly.
 The on-chain logic did exactly what it was told.
 The exploit lived in the line where on-chain logic accepted instructions from off-chain code that it should not have trusted to issue them.